walterhml/walterhml/README.md

 Technical English and reading <br>
 Working on projects with PHP and Back-End development <br>
 Studying Full-Stack! <br>
-Domain with OOP and Problem Solving <br>
+Mastery in solving problems with web searches <br>

 # Linguagens de Programação
 - Python